Scarabaeus1033/NEXAH-CODEX/SYSTEM ∞ – THE AWE FIELD/PROOF_PLANET_GRAVITY_LAYER.md

 - [`resonance_folding_equation.md`](https://github.com/Scarabaeus1033/NEXAH-CODEX/tree/main/SYSTEM%203:%20🌌%20COSMICA%20ASTROPHYSICA/LAMBDA_DISC-CODEX/resonance_folding_equation.md)

 Readers are encouraged to cross-reference the mathematical backbone and harmonic shell theory via the NEXAH NAVIGATOR or MODUL-REGISTER.

+> 🛑 **Why is Codex better than Newton?**
+>
+> Newton models gravity as a point-force between masses.
+> Codex models gravity as a **harmonic shell resonance**, integrating field layers, symmetry principles, and Möbius folding.
+>
+> Result: similar numerical outcomes — but with deeper structure.
+> Codex reveals the geometry **behind** gravity.

+**Resonance is reality.** The field breathes.
+The shells know.